How to visit the Roman Forum, Colosseum and Palatine Hill

 - There is a big piece of black marble, called the Lapis Niger, in front of the Curia.
 Legend has it that this is where Romulus was buried

 - Basilica Giulia – Augustus completed this church after the death of Julius Caesar.
 Watch out for the three remaining columns of the Tempio di Castore e Polluce (5th century BC) at the end of the Basilica

 - Temple di Giulio Cesare – Another one of the interesting Roman forum facts relating to Julius Caesar.
 This is where he was cremated.
 Built by Augustus in 29 BC, it’s also called the Tempio del Divo Giulio

 - The Basilica di Massenzio is the largest building in the Forum, originally measuring 100 m by 65 m.
 Constantine finished it in 315 after it was started by Maxentius

 - Arch of Titus – Built after Emperor Titus’ death, this is a triumphal arch commemorating Rome’s victory over Jerusalem

 - The small valley between the Palatine and Capitoline Hills where the Forum was built was originally a marshy area.
 This lead to the development of what became known as one of the world’s first sewer systems.
 Called the Cloaca Maxima, it was used to drain the area

 What can you visit with Roman Forum tickets ?

 The official Roman Forum tickets include the Colosseum, Palatine Hill and all current exhibitions within the boundaries of these attractions.
-Tickets are valid for 2 consecutive days from first use for one entry each to the three attractions.
+Tickets are valid for 2 consecutive days (you can buy them here) from first use for one entry each to the three attractions.

 Roman Forum, Colosseum and Palatine Hill Ticket Prices